-These thought experiments suggest that "the scatterometer measures stress" can not be completely correct.
+completely correct.
 Nonetheless, surface stress may well be the wind parameter most closely related to sigma-0.
 The other popular choices of wind parameter are the wind speed at the WMO recommended height of 10 m or at the nominal ship mast height of 19.5 m.
-Both of these wind parameters would actually increase for a given geostrophic wind and a film-smoothed surface, while $^{\circ}$ decreases.
-There is no escaping the fact that $^{\circ}$ reflects the scattering from a narrow wavelength range and u\, U10, U19,5 etc., are all determined by the total roughness of the surface, which involves a very wide range of wavelengths.

-The only completely consistent way to correlate o with surface variables necessarily includes: a complete scattering theory; knowledge of the non-locally generated waves - "swell"; knowledge of surface properties that affect the local generation such as viscosity, currents, surface dilational modulus; knowledge of atmospheric stability.
+Both of these wind parameters would actually increase for a given geostrophic wind and a film-smoothed surface, while of decreases.
+There is no escaping the fact that of reflects the scattering from a narrow wavelength range and u, U10, U{19.5} etc., are all determined by the total roughness of the surface, which involves a very wide range of wavelengths.
+The only completely consistent way to correlate of with surface variables necessarily includes: a complete scattering theory; knowledge of the non-locally generated waves - "swell"; knowledge of surface properties that affect the local generation such as viscosity, currents, surface dilational modulus; knowledge of atmospheric stability.
 Although considerable work is being done on the subject, a full scattering theory has not yet been developed.
 Furthermore, much of the required knowledge of surface properties may not be easily acquired from satellites.
 In view of these shortcomings, how should sigma-0 be interpreted?